docb/dbRackSequencer/README.md

   - A Gate output which is high if the corresponding step is active.
   - A Clock output which represents the input clock if the gate is high.
 - Feedback Tabs (to make this module complex in a further dimension):
-  - Beside the lights there are small buttons for turning on a feedback step.
+  - Beside the lights there are small buttons for turning on a feedback tab for the step.
   - This turns the shift register into a linear feedback shift register LFSR (see e.g. wikipedia).
   - A polyphonic feedback tab input can be used to set the tabs.
   - The feedback is only active if the On button on right side of the input is on.